-analysis, for all implementations a clock rate has been chosen so that a throughput of 2.488 Gbit/s could be achieved .
-Using a fixed throughput value equalizes the work done by each algorithm and allows a more direct comparison (At constant throughput, the energy consumption is directly proportional to the power value) .
+analysis, for all implementations a clock rate has been chosen so that a throughput of 2.488 Gbit/s could be achieved10.
+Using a fixed throughput value equalizes the work done by each algorithm and allows a more direct comparison (At constant throughput, the energy consumption is directly proportional to the power value)11.
 The latency given in the table refers to the number of clock cycles required to process an input-block (without finalization).

-In theory, the ETHZ implementations should consume slightly more power than their GMU counterparts, since the GMU implementations were optimized for throughput per area, whereas the ETHZ implementations only try to achieve a given throughput.
+In theory, the ETHZ implementations 12 should consume slightly more power than their GMU counterparts, since the GMU implementations were optimized for throughput per area, whereas the ETHZ implementations only try to achieve a given throughput.
 For most of the implementations this is indeed the case.
 As explained in Appendix A.5, for Keccak the ETHZ implementation turned out to be slightly more efficient, therefore it should not be surprising that the ETHZ implementation of Keccak also consumes less power than the GMU implementation.
 However, for JH there is no direct explanation why the ETHZ implementation consumes less power than the GMU version, even though the difference is less than 10%.
-For both BLAKE and Skein, the ETHZ implementations consume much more power than their GMU counterparts.
-In both cases, the problem can be traced back to implementation issues, and/or architectural decisions.
+For both BLAKE and Skein, the ETHZ implementation issues, and/or architectural decisions.
 It is important to note that without a second set of implementations, such differences could not be reliably detected.